grayresearch/CX/CHARTER.md

 	b.
 CX-ABI: The application binary interface specifying disciplined use of -Zicx CX multiplexing.

 	c.
-Required CX behaviors (e.g., state isolation) and features (e.g., standard custom instructions for uniform access to state contexts) so that CXs and CX software are compositional.
+Required CX behaviors (e.g., state isolation) and features (e.g., standard custom instructions for uniform access to state contexts) so that CXs and CX software are truly composable.

 3. *CX-HW TG* defines: